james-t-larson/neutral-times-api/docs/prompt-endpoint-spec.md

     "modifications": ["Line 1: Changed wording from 'old' to 'new'."]
   }

-6. Create a New Version

-POST /admin/prompts
-- Description: Create a new version of the prompt and set it as active.
-- Body:
-  { "content": "New prompt text" }
-- Response:
-  {
-    "id": 1,
-    "version": 6,
-    "content": "New prompt text",
-    "updatedAt": "2024-11-25T11:00:00Z"
-  }

-7. Lock Prompt for Editing

-POST /admin/prompts/lock
-- Description: Lock the current prompt to prevent editing.
-- Response:
-  { "success": true, "lockedBy": "admin", "lockedAt": "2024-11-25T11:30:00Z" }

-8. Sort prompt and versions by performance
+6. Sort prompt and versions by performance

 GET /admin/prompts/sort/metrics
 - Description: Sort all prompts by specified metrics such as sentiment, bias, factuality, and plagiarism.